No photograph

 Breckenridge folklore connects the modern theater to the 1977 hotel tragedy that preceded it.
 According to accounts collected by Occult World and local paranormal listings, some residents believe the spirit of someone tied to the fatal Hotel Stratford fire remained on the property after the theater was built, and a few have gone so far as to attribute the theater's later projection-room fire to that presence (Occult World; Cinema Treasures discussion).

 The most commonly repeated claim is that patrons and employees have seen a transparent man wandering the theater's halls during screenings.
-These accounts circulate primarily through the original Shadowlands submission and aggregated paranormal sites rather than documented investigation, so HauntBound presents the haunting as local legend layered atop a very real and verified tragedy: the 1977 arson fire that killed 16 people.
+These accounts circulate primarily through the original Shadowlands submission and aggregated paranormal sites rather than documented investigation, so HauntBound presents the haunting as local legend layered atop a very real and verified tragedy: the 1977 fire that killed 16 people.
+Investigators concluded arson was the likely cause, though no suspect was ever identified or charged.
 The names of those victims are memorialized at the Wilkin County Historical Museum, and out of respect the human cost of that event, not the ghost story, anchors this entry.

 Notable Entities